ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 ]

 ???
 Conservancy offers basic fiscal sponsorship services, along with some legal and IP support.
-Additional services may be available resources permitting when projects make requests.
+Additional services are available with Conservancy staff has the capacity to help, although it's primarily up to projects there to request the help.
+Projects at Conservancy have their own independent governance.

 ---